romilly/start-apl/manuscript/Chapter1.md

 _scalar_.

-The repeated use of a scalar when you're adding it to a vector is called _scalar extension_.
+The repeated use of a scalar when you're adding it to a vector is called _singleton extension_.

 What happens if you try to add two vectors of different lengths?